camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 <div class="alert alert-info">
   <p><strong>LDAP Entity Caching</strong></p>
   <p>With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Camunda web applications make.
 This can be especially useful when you use Camunda in combination with LDAP.
 To activate caching, the Camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
-See the <a href="">user guide</a> for details.</p>
+See the <a href="ref:/api-references/rest/#overview-hypertext-application-language-hal-caching-of-hal-relations">REST Api Documentation</a> for details.</p>
 </div>

 [migration-guide]: ref:/guides/migration-guide/#migrate-from-camunda-bpm-71-to-72